zeroDivZero/notes-ios/notes/testing/1_test_pyramid.md

 1. Compiler checks.
 Static.
 2. Unit, integration, and UI tests.
 Some prefer different engineers writing tests than code authors.
 3. Continuous integration runs tests externally.
 May run subset of tests as "smoke tests" (most important functionalities).
-4. QA engineers manual testing with test sheets or grids, or fuzz testing (randomly and rapidly hitting UI).
+4. QA engineers manually test against test sheets or grids, or fuzz test (randomly and rapidly hitting UI).
-5. Hallway testing / dogfooding.
+5. Hallway test / dogfooding.
 Get other users within organization, or use app myself.
 6. Use service such as TestFlight to get test users.
-7. Production testing -- ship and lets real users find bugs.
+7. Production test -- ship and let real users find bugs.
 It all gets tested eventually.

 Preferably do as much 1-6 before 7.